 To qualify for this amount, a program must:

-- be ongoing (a minimum of eight consecutive weeks duration or, in the case of children's camps, five consecutive days);
+- be ongoing (last at least eight consecutive weeks or, in the case of children's camps, five consecutive days);

 - be supervised;